graphistry/graphistry-cli/docs/azure_marketplace.md

 ### 1. Azure special notes

-* Pick an NCv2-series or NCv3-series GPU, such as an NC6s v2, from an [Azure GPU-capable region near you](https://azure.microsoft.com/en-us/global-infrastructure/services/)
+* Pick an NC4as_T4_v3, NCv2-series, or NCv3-series GPU, such as an NC6s v2, from an [Azure GPU-capable region near you](https://azure.microsoft.com/en-us/global-infrastructure/services/)
 * Install path: `/var/graphistry`
 * If many uploads are expected, you may benefit from attaching a managed disk; contact Graphistry staff for automation scripts

 ### 2. Recommended configuration

 * Public ports:
-  * HTTP, HTTPS, and SSH
+  * HTTP (80), HTTPS (443), SSH (22), and optionally StreamLit (8501)
+    * You can lock these down further at any time, e.g., only open 22 when using
   * In restricted environments, constrain networking to a a safelist, e.g., VPN, and optional, [change logging drivers](https://docs.docker.com/config/containers/logging/configure/) to stop Graphistry from recieving maintenace logs
 * Assign a static IP or DNS entry to your Graphistry instance
 * [Setup TLS](configure.md) and [restrict ports](configure-security.md)